 So, what’s the best way to jump in?
 In this in-depth guide, we’ll break down the basic rules of improv, what to expect at your first class, and a list of improv exercises you can use to hone your skills.

-Improv—short for improvisation—is a form of live theater in which all aspects of the performance, including the dialogue, plot, and characters, are made up on the spot.
+Improv—short for improvisation—is a form of live theater in which all aspects of the performance are made up on the spot.

-Often, improv is funny.
-But comedic acting isn’t necessarily improv.
+Improv is often funny, but comedic acting isn’t necessarily improv.
 In fact, the vast majority of film and television comedies are scripted.
-Sitcoms (“The Big Bang Theory,” “Black-ish”), sketch shows (“SNL”, “Key & Peele”), and late-night (“The Tonight Show,” “The Daily Show”) feature stories and jokes that are written, edited and re-written, rehearsed, and polished before they’re performed in front of a live and at-home audience.
+Sitcoms (“The Big Bang Theory,” “Black-ish”), sketch shows (“SNL”, “Key & Peele”), and late-night shows (“The Tonight Show,” “The Daily Show”) all feature stories and jokes that are written, edited and re-written, rehearsed, and polished before they’re performed in front of a live and at-home audience.
 And while comedic film directors like Paul Feig and Judd Apatow may have actors deliver off-the-cuff quips, these are still in service to an existing script.

 Improvisational comedy, by contrast, is created entirely in the moment.
 From there, improv can be divided into two main categories: long-form and short-form.